Equivalence Principle in Chameleon Models: Summary and Conclusions

+We have also considered the LLR experiment as a scenario where the encasing around the {\it test} bodies is absent, and found a new exclusion zone for the chameleon coupling, namely, $10^{-7}<\beta < 1$, when assuming $M=10 $ and $n=2$.

-These results show that the chameleon model must be used with much more care than what is usually employed.
-In fact this work should alert colleagues who are under the impression that the chameleon effect, completely and effectively protects the model from having to confront these strict experimental bounds.
-Moreover given these results, various models that rely on the chameleon effect, should only be considered with the various specific values of $n$ and $\beta$ that are not, at this point ruled out by experiments.
-In this regard, it is important to emphasize that the viability of other modified theories which have been proposed to account for the accelerated expansion of the universe, often rely on the chameleon or {\it thin shell} effects in order to avoid the stringent bounds imposed by the {\it classical tests of general relativity}.
-However, many of such theories have not been yet confronted with the E\"{o}tv\"{o}s type of bounds, as it is often taken for granted that the chameleon effect will suppress possible effective violations of the WEP, or because one assumes that such violations are not even present given the fact that metric alternative gravity theories have the WEP incorporated in them, like in general relativity.
-We think that, in view of the present results, the viability of those theories might be in serious jeopardy.
-Among such theories, one finds various types of $f(R)$ gravity theories as some of the most notorious examples.
-The point is that even if the chameleon (through the thin shell effect) is able to allow theories to pass the solar-system tests (as concluded by several authors~\cite{fR}), the same mechanism can result in concomitant violations of the WEP far larger than the experimental bounds in the way we have discussed in this work.
-Moreover, violations of the WEP can be present as well in much more larger scales (like in galaxies) as was argued in~\cite{Hui2009}.
-In light of these conclusions, we consider that all such theories require a new and a deeper scrutiny regarding their empirical viability.
+This work should alert colleagues who are under the impression that the chameleon or {\it thin shell} effect completely and effectively protects the model from having to confront the strict experimental bounds associated with the tests of violations of the WEP.
+In light of our results, the various models that rely on the chameleon effect should only be considered as viable for those specific values of $M$, $n$ and $\beta$ that are not ruled out by experiments.
+In this regard, it is important to emphasize that, just as in this case, extreme care is needed to asses the viability of other modified theories of gravity proposed to account for the accelerated expansion of the universe, and which often rely on the chameleon or {\it thin shell} effects in order to avoid the stringent bounds imposed by the {\it classical tests of general relativity}.
+In fact many of such theories have not been yet studied in detail in connection with the E\"{o}tv\"{o}s type of bounds considered here, often because one takes for granted that the {\it thin shell} effects will suppress possible effective violations of the WEP.
+Moreover, a good segment of the community working in the field seem to be under the impression that such violations are not even present given the fact that metric alternative gravity theories incorporate universal couplings just as general relativity.
+That is, such alternative theories couple to matter universally, as the chameleon models considered in the present work, where we assumed that $\beta$ is the same for all the matter species.
+In view of our results, the viability of those theories needs to be examined in detail.
+Various types of popular $f(R)$ gravity theories are affected by the previous discussion.
+The point is that even if the {\it thin shell} effect allows some those theories to avoid conflict with standard solar-system tests (as concluded by several authors~\cite{fR}), the same mechanism can result in predictions of violations of the WEP which far larger than the experimental existing bounds as we have shown in this work.
+Therefore, in view of the present work, it would be prudent to reconsider the empirical viability of all such theories in the context of the WEP tests that we have analyzed with a novel approach.